Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Results

 in which $\vec{F} ^r=\sum_{i=1}^N \vec{f}_i^r$ is a sum of all the random forces with a zero mean and $\langle \vec{F}^r(t) \cdot \vec{F}^r (t') \rangle=6 N D_0 \gamma^2 \delta(t-t')$.
 Integrating this first-order differential equation yields

-Using this solution, we calculate the velocity TACF in the steady-state limit, defined as $\widehat{C}_{v}(t)=\lim_{t'\to \infty} \langle \vec{V}_{\text{cm}}(t+t') \cdot \vec{V}_{\text{cm}}(t') \rangle \big / \langle \vec{V}_{\text{cm}}^2(t') \rangle $, yielding
+Using this solution, we calculate the velocity TACF in the steady-state limit, defined as $C_{v}(t)=\lim_{t'\to \infty} \langle \vec{V}_{\text{cm}}(t+t') \cdot \vec{V}_{\text{cm}}(t') \rangle$, yielding

 in which $C_f(t)= \lim_{t' \to \infty}\langle \vec{F}^a(t+t')\cdot \vec{F}^a(t') \rangle $ is the TACF of the total active force.
-The first term in Eq.~\eqref{eq:vcorrFinal} represents the passive diffusive contribution from random forces which decays exponentially with the relaxation time $\tau_m$~\cite{inertia_Rouse}, whereas the second term entangles the correlation of the total active force with the inertial relaxation.
-This term reflects memory effects induced by active forces and accounts for the emergent inertial effects.
-For tangentially-driven polymers for which the total active force $\vec{F} ^a=f^a\; \vec{R}_e/\ell$ is directly coupled to the chain conformation and $C_f(t)=({f^a}^2 \langle {R_e}^2\rangle /\ell^2)\, \widehat{C}_e(t)$.
-As demonstrated in Fig.~S9 of SM~\cite{SI}, prediction of Eq.~\eqref{eq:vcorrFinal} shows excellent agreement with velocity correlations computed from simulations.
+The first term in Eq.~\eqref{eq:vcorrFinal} represents the passive diffusive contribution from random forces, which decays exponentially with the relaxation time $\tau_m$~\cite{inertia_Rouse}, whereas the second term entangles the correlation of the total active force with the inertial relaxation.
+This term reflects \emph{memory effects} induced by active forces and accounts for the emergent inertial effects.
+In the limit of vanishing mass, $C_{v}$ simplifies to

+Concerning tangentially-driven polymers, for which the total active force $\vec{F} ^a=f^a\; \vec{R}_e/\ell$ is directly coupled to the chain conformation, the total force correlation is $C_f(t)=({f^a}^2 \langle {R_e}^2\rangle /\ell^2)\, \widehat{C}_e(t)$.
+Predictions of Eq.~\eqref{eq:vcorrFinal} and \eqref{eq:vcorr:BD} when normalized by their values at $t^*=0$ show excellent agreement with velocity correlations computed from simulations as demonstrated in Fig.~\ref{fig:vel_corr}(a) and (b).

 For an active force TACF with exponential decay $C_{f}=A_f e^{-t/\tau_f}$, Eq.~\eqref{eq:vcorrFinal} simplifies to which consists of exponential decays at two timescales; the inertial time $\tau_m$ and decay time of active force TACF $\tau_f$.
 In this case, the center of mass velocity TACF of active polymers becomes identical to that of inertial active Ornstein–Uhlenbeck model~\cite{Inertial_AOUP,lowen-AOUP}.
-The approximation of exponential decay of active force TACF becomes exact in the case of an active Brownian polymer model~\cite{ABPO_ANALYTICS-eisenstecken_gompper_winkler_2016,ABPO-N200} with only translational inertia, see Sec.\,VI in SM~\cite{SI}.
+The approximation of exponential decay of active force TACF becomes exact in the case of an active Brownian polymer model~\cite{ABPO_ANALYTICS-eisenstecken_gompper_winkler_2016,ABPO-N200} with only translational inertia, see Sec.\,III in SM~\cite{SI}.
 As discussed earlier, $\widehat{C}_e(t)$ approximately follows an exponential decay.
-Thus, Eq.~\eqref{eq:vcorr_exp} also provides a good description of tangentially-driven active polymers provided that we consider an activity-dependent amplitude $A_f$ which is coupled to polymer mean conformation.
+Thus, Eq.~\eqref{eq:vcorr_exp} also provides a good description of tangentially-driven active polymers provided that we consider an activity-dependent amplitude $A_f$ which is coupled to polymer mean conformation. \\ We can also obtain the steady-state mean-squared center of mass velocity for tangentially-driven polymers from Eq.~\eqref{eq:vcorrFinal}, yielding